- Granny Weatherwax's trip to the theater, after refusing to admit that she doesn't quite get the concept.

 First, [Magrat] had to find out his name.
 The old peel-the-apple trick should do that.
 You just peeled an apple, getting one length of peel, and threw the peel behind you; it'd land in the shape of his name.
 Millions of girls had tried it and been inevitably disappointed, unless the loved one was called Scscs.

-The demon summoning scene is funny enough in the book, but gets really funny in the Animated Adaptation, with the demon (easily the best-animated character in the entire adaptation) speaking in a deep, dark and gravelly voice for at first, only to switch over to a high-pitched Upper-Class Twit voice when Granny tells him to stop mucking about.
+- The demon summoning scene is funny enough in the book, but gets really funny in the Animated Adaptation, with the demon (easily the best-animated character in the entire adaptation) speaking in a deep, dark and gravelly voice for at first, only to switch over to a high-pitched Luvvie voice when Granny tells him to stop mucking about.

-They also watch over the caravan on its way up to the mountains, protecting it from bandit attacks and the like.
-Of course, they do things their way, resulting on things like a bandit leader being brained by a milk jug dropped from the stratosphere
+- They also watch over the caravan on its way up to the mountains, protecting it from bandit attacks and the like.
+Of course, they do things their way, resulting in things like a bandit leader being brained by a milk jug dropped from the stratosphere

 Magrat: We can't let this happen.
-If this gets about, wiches'll always be old hags with green blusher.
+If this gets about, witches'll always be old hags with green blusher.

 Nanny Ogg: And meddlin' in the affairs of kings.
 Which we never do, as is well known.